eigenent/payload/Mechanical_design.md

 ###### Comparisons

-For comparison here is the old vs new assembly for the paylaod, both exterior and interior.
+For comparison here is the 1st redesign vs 2nd redesign for the paylaod, both exterior and interior.
 The component reduction is obvious.

 ![old vs new exterior](https://github.com/user-attachments/assets/8120807d-5b86-46c7-b619-13f6497e0069)